OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 - [Quick Start Guide](#quick-start-guide)
 - [Detailed Installation Guide](#detailed-guide)
 - [Developer's Guide](#developers-guide)
-- Docker Installation Guide (upcoming)
+- Docker Installation Guide (coming soon)

 The different installation guides are intended to get users of various levels of experience and analysis need started.
 Here is a brief explanation of what can differ between Aviary installs.